felix-hh/to-do-list-postgress-next-react-/README.md

 In order to perform CRUD operations of the database, we require these 5 API methods:

 - /api/tasks
-  - POST: lists all existing tasks in the database in a single page.
+  - GET: lists all existing tasks in the database in a single page.
 In larger databases, it may support search, sorting, filtering, pagination and lazy loading.
 - /api/new
   - POST: inserts a new task into the tasks database
 - /api/tasks/\[task_id\]